uiceds/project-triples/manuscript.md

   <strong>Figure 3:</strong> Bar chat showing the normalization of our two numerical variables.
 </p>

-Since there are only two numerical variables to be analysed in this dataset, only two singular values were created, as can be seen below in **Figure 4**.
+Since there are only two numerical variables to be analyzed in this dataset, only two singular values were created, as can be seen below in **Figure 4**.

 <p align="center">
   <img src="images/05.data-analysis-PCA-plot2.png" alt="Plot of Singular Values" width="600px">